duongtuananh2211/ptit-web-fe/HorusVis/docs/development/RunningLocally.md

 ```text
 Host=localhost;Port=5432;Database=horusvis;Username=postgres;Password=postgres
 ```

-The current design-time factory in `HorusVis.Data.Migrations` already uses the same local PostgreSQL defaults.
-It now reads `ConnectionStrings:HorusVis` from `HorusVis.Web` appsettings and environment variables instead of using a hardcoded connection string.

 ## Migrations Status

 The scaffold includes a migrations project and a design-time factory, but no EF Core migrations are checked in yet.